-Deadline to apply: October 1st if your normal BS graduation is in the spring; April 1st if your normal BS graduation is in the fall.
+Deadline to apply: November 1st if your normal BS graduation is in the spring; April 15th if your normal BS graduation is in the fall.

-Co-terminal students can pursue either the MEng or MS degree, but the MS non-thesis is recommended for most students.
+Co-terminal students can pursue either the thesis or non-thesis track, but the MS non-thesis is recommended for most students.
 If you wish to apply for the MS with thesis program, you will need to identify a research advisor before your application will be considered.
-BS/MEng students will continue to be advised by their undergraduate advisor unless they are pursuing a MEng/MS with project.
-In this case, the student's research advisor serves as the academic advisor.
+Non-thesis track students will automatically be advised by the GPD for the Master's program.

-4.4.2 Co-Terminal FAQ's
+4.3.2 Co-Terminal FAQ's